Car Seat Grads: How Soon is Too Soon?

 Sorry kids, mama is taking the wheel on this one.

-Why does my 9-year-old still ride in a booster seat?
+Why does my 10-year-old still ride in a booster seat?

 Check out my video Ages & Stages to be sure your big kid’s journey is a safe one.
-From high back booster seat to seat belt you’ve got this!
+From high back booster seat to car safety belt, you’ve got this!

-And make sure you are following along on Instagram, free content too!
+And make sure you are following along on Instagram and YouTube for free content too!

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.